 DURATION: 4 weeks

 - October 2020

 Contact us today for this limited time offer.

-We are currently offering a combined ADAS Part 1 and 2 for $12,000 – a saving of $2000!
-Couple this with our unmatched safety record and you have the best ‘value’ training available in the marketplace today.
+We are unable to offer discounts at the present time.
+With our unmatched safety record and you have the best ‘value’ training available in the marketplace today.